Seasonal Analysis

 Flip by season.
 For cooler months, go for peat and umber scarves with bronze hardware.
 For summertime, pair with sun-bleached terra cotta sandals and a leather-trimmed straw bag.

-• Scarves: olive, brick dust, sienna, warm gray
+• Scarves: Olive, brick dust, sienna, and warm gray add movement near the face without overwhelming the skin.

 • Hats: camel felt, olive wool, taupe linen